 Back strains, knee injuries, crushed limbs, and other harm caused by heavy lifting can occur in many trades and professions, and they may arise out of a number of activities.
 If you cannot perform your job fully or at all due to a job-related lifting injury, you may be entitled to benefits.
-At Grimes Teich Anderson LLP, our North Carolina workers’ compensation lawyers provide experienced and dedicated legal representation to individuals pursuing benefits, and we can answer any questions you may have after an on-the-job accident.Benefits For Workplace Lifting Injuries
+At Grimes Teich Anderson LLP, our North Carolina workers’ compensation lawyers provide experienced and dedicated legal representation to individuals pursuing benefits following lifting injuries, and we can answer any questions you may have after an on-the-job accident.Benefits for Workplace Lifting Injuries

 Lifting injuries may affect the back, spine, or neck.
 They often involve herniated or ruptured discs, fractured vertebrae, torn muscles, broken bones, paralysis, and other conditions or disabilities.
 They may be the result of an unexpected workplace accident and arise suddenly in a single, traumatic occurrence, or they may develop over time.
 If a lifting injury was caused by a job-related accident, you may be eligible for medical treatment and wage benefits.